Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: Symmetry-Allowed Spin-Orbit Torque

 For field-free deterministic switching of perpendicular ferromagnets, the torque must drive the magnetization from its initial easy axis to the opposite axis under an applied electric field.
 This requires the existence of a stable fixed point \textit{off} the equator in the opposite hemisphere, so that once the field is removed, the magnetization relaxes into the reversed easy-axis state.
 Reversing the polarity of the electric field then drives the magnetization back, enabling fully bidirectional control solely through the applied field.

 In systems with full rotational symmetry, however, all lowest-order spin-orbit torques vanish when $\hat{\mathbf{m}}$ lies in‐plane, preventing the formation of off-equator fixed points.
 One approach is to break an in-plane mirror symmetry so that $\hat{\mathbf{p}}$ acquires an out-of-plane component~\cite{Xue2020SOT,MacNeill2016}.
 Yet even in materials such as \ch{Fe3GeTe2}, which intrinsically breaks an in-plane mirror symmetry, lowest-order spin-orbit torques still stabilize only equatorial fixed points~\cite{Brataas2019}.
-As shown in Ref.~\cite{Xue2023}, off-equator fixed points appear only when higher-order, magnetization-dependent torque terms are included.
-These observations motivate the central question of this work: whether higher-order spin-orbit torques, without explicitly breaking any in-plane symmetry, can generate off-equator fixed points that enable deterministic switching of a perpendicular ferromagnet.
+As shown in Ref.~\cite{Xue2023}, off-equator fixed points appear only when higher-harmonic, magnetization-dependent torque terms are included.
+These observations motivate the central question of this work: whether higher-harmonic spin-orbit torques, without explicitly breaking any in-plane symmetry, can generate off-equator fixed points that enable deterministic switching of a perpendicular ferromagnet.

 To answer this, we systematically derive the symmetry-allowed forms of spin-orbit torque, using a vector spherical harmonics expansion~\cite{Belashchenko2020,Xue2023,Fang_2025}.
 Unlike conventional Cartesian expansions, this formalism provides a complete orthonormal basis without introducing artificial cutoffs and naturally separates torques into fieldlike and dampinglike components.
-In addition, it offers a transparent way to identify and classify higher-order contributions consistent with the crystal symmetry, making it particularly suited for the present study.
+In addition, it offers a transparent way to identify and classify higher-harmonic contributions consistent with the crystal symmetry, making it particularly suited for the present study.

 We focus on systems with $C_{4z}$ symmetry, with both $xz$ and $yz$ mirror planes.
-This choice isolates higher-order torque effects: unlike $C_{3z}$ or other lower-symmetry groups, $C_{4z}$ does not break any in-plane mirror symmetry, and unlike continuous rotational symmetry, it does not forbid azimuthal angular dependence~\cite{Belashchenko2020}.
-Thus $C_{4z}$ is the minimal symmetry setting where higher-order torques can be unambiguously disentangled from symmetry breaking.
+This choice isolates higher-harmonic torque effects: unlike $C_{3z}$ or other lower-symmetry groups, $C_{4z}$ does not break any in-plane mirror symmetry, and unlike continuous rotational symmetry, it does not forbid azimuthal angular dependence~\cite{Belashchenko2020}.
+Thus $C_{4z}$ is the minimal symmetry setting where higher-harmonic torques can be unambiguously disentangled from symmetry breaking.